 - 3.25.
 The provisional local government finance settlement for 2022/23 was announced on 16 December 2021.
-The final settlement is due to be announced early February 2022. - 3.26.
+The final settlement is due to be announced early February 2022.
+It is recommended that authority is delegated to the Corporate Director of Resources (Section 151 Officer) to revise external funding assumptions following the Final Local Government Finance Settlement and prior to the final version of this report for Full Council on 3 March 2022. - 3.26.
 Based on the government's methodology, Islington's Core Spending Power (CSP) will increase by 6.57% in 2022/23 in cash terms, slightly less than the national average increase of 6.88%.
-This represents a real-terms increase in resources of approximately 4% (albeit the parameters around what constitutes a real-terms increase are shifting on a monthly basis, given the sharp increases in the headline inflation rate).
+This represents a real-term increase in resources of approximately 4%.
 Within this, it is assumed that the council will raise council tax by the maximum amount (1.99% referendum limit and 1% ASC precept). - 3.27.
 Despite an increase in local government funding in 2022/23, this falls considerably short of rectifying government funding cuts to councils over the past decade.
 This is illustrated by the chart below.
 The chart shows the percentage change in core government spending (excluding COVID-19) by government department from 2009/10 to 2021/22.
-Local Government (within Department for Levelling Up, Housing & Communities, previously named MHCLG) has been the most severely affected area with real terms funding cuts of around 60% since 2009/10.
+Local Government (within the Department for Levelling Up, Housing & Communities, previously named MHCLG) has been the most severely affected area with real-term funding cuts of around 60% since 2009/10.